 CWI students are provided with different advising options depending on their program of study:

-- All degree-seeking CWI students will be assigned an academic advisor within 3-5 business days of their admission.
-Advisors are assigned based on the student's intended major.
-Students can work with their advisor for career exploration, degree planning, career planning, registration, and to discuss strategies to be successful.
-Advisors also help with transfer planning for students who wish to transfer to four-year colleges and with career preparation for students who plan to enter the workforce after attending and/or graduating from CWI.
+- All degree-seeking CWI students will be assigned a Student Success Advisor (SSA) within 3-5 business days of their admission.
+SSAs are assigned based on the student's intended major.
+Students can work with their SSA for career exploration, degree planning, career planning, registration, and discussing strategies to be successful.
+SSAs also help with transfer planning for students who wish to transfer to four-year colleges and with career preparation for students who plan to enter the workforce after attending and/or graduating from CWI.

-- Non-degree seeking students can request to be assigned to an academic advisor by email at firstname.lastname@example.org.
-Students will be assigned to an appropriate advisor based on their academic and career goals.
+- Non-degree seeking students can request to be assigned to an SSA by email at firstname.lastname@example.org.
+Students will be assigned to an appropriate SSA based on their academic and career goals.
 Students who need registration assistance can visit any One Stop Student Services location or call 208.562.3000.